Han-Sim/blog.hansim.dev/src/pages/posts/0032-JS-functions.md

 ### Arrow Function cannot be a `constructor`

-Because it has not `prototype` prototype so it can't be used with `new`.
+Because it doesn't have the `prototype` property so it can't be used with `new`.

 ### Arrow Function does not have a `arguments`